 The DV deportation ground provides that a conviction of a "crime of child abuse, child neglect, or child abandonment" (hereafter, "crime of child abuse") causes deportability.
 INA § 237(a)(2)(E)(i).
 The conviction must have occurred after admission to the United States and on or after September 30, 1996.
 The BIA has created vague definitions of these terms, which makes it hard to predict which convictions might trigger a charge of deportability.
-The BIA stated that its definitions apply equally to the three categories (abuse, neglect, and abandonment).
+The BIA stated that its definition covers all three categories of misconduct: abuse, neglect, and abandonment.
+The term is regularly shortened to child abuse.